honeybadger-io/honeybadger-java/README.md

 If you are not using a dependency manager, [download the jar directly](http://search.maven.org/remotecontent?filepath=io/honeybadger/honeybadger-java/1.0.10/honeybadger-java-1.0.10.jar) and add it to your classpath.

 ### 2. Install a slf4j compatible logging library or binding in your project

+*Note*: If you are using [Spring Boot](http://projects.spring.io/spring-boot/) or the [Play Framework](https://www.playframework.com/), a slf4j compatible logger is installed by default.

 All dependencies needed for running are included in the distributed JAR with one exception - slf4j-api.
 We expect that you are using some logging library and that